Vitamin K Supplements

 Has your doctor recommended that you increase your intake of vitamin K?
 Whether you're at risk for deficiency or planning to use the nutrient as a complementary intervention for a medical condition, CVS can help you find the right supplement for your needs.
 In this product selection, there is a diverse assortment of vitamin K supplements in varying forms and strengths.
-Explore the options now and have your order delivered right to your door.
+Explore the options now for the best vitamin k suplementos o vitamin k with calcium and have your order delivered right to your door.

 Vitamin K is an essential vitamin, a nutrient that your body requires for health and well-being but cannot manufacture on its own.
 Without an adequate supply of vitamin K, your body cannot form clots to stop bleeding if you sustain an injury or undergo surgery.
 In addition, vitamin K is important for bone health and has other important functions in the body.

+You may be curious what has vitamin K?
+And there are a lot of Vitamin K sources.
 You can obtain vitamin K by eating foods like spinach, kale, broccoli, lettuce, vegetable oils, blueberries, figs, meats, cheese, eggs and soybeans.
 In the United States, it is rare for people to be deficient of the nutrient.
 Individuals who take blood thinner drugs may need to take a supplement to reduce the risk of excessive bleeding.
-Newborns, those with digestive disorders, people with cystic fibrosis and individuals who have undergone bariatric surgery are at an increased risk for deficiency and may also require supplements.
+Vitamin K for newborns is also recommended specifically newborns with digestive disorders, people with cystic fibrosis and individuals who have undergone bariatric surgery are at an increased risk for deficiency and may also require supplements.

 Research indicates that vitamin K may be beneficial as a complementary intervention for some medical conditions.
 Although further study is required to verify these benefits, health-care providers may recommend supplements for people with specific health care concerns.
 Doctors now often suggest that vitamin K supplements be used along with vitamin D y calcio to promote bone health and reduce the risk of osteoporosis.
 Additionally, vitamin K is sometimes taken to help manage coronary heart disease.